We consider requests for funding that meet the overall mission and goals of Quest for the Best.

 - Have secured co-funding

-- Favor grants for specific programs, projects and equipment
+- Support specific programs, projects and equipment

 We do not provide support to individuals.
 We also do not fund religious organizations and institutions when the resulting impact of the project is primarily denominational.
 We do not fund election campaigns or political activities.